Neel49/fruit_detector/README.md

 # Fruit Pantry Assistant

-Welcome to the Fruit Pantry Assistant!
-This app helps you make the most of your pantry or fruit bowl.
-Upload a photo, and our advanced YOLOv8 model will detect the fruits for you.
-Review the detections, make adjustments if needed, or skip them and go straight to some yummy healthy meal ideas based on fruits. 😋🤤
+Introducing the Fruit Pantry Assistant—an innovative application designed to enhance your culinary exploration.
+With the power of YOLOv8, our custom-trained model, at your fingertips, the contents of your pantry and fruit bowl take center stage.

+Here's how it works: Upload an image, and our YOLOv8 model steps in to identify the diverse range of fruits at your disposal.
+To ensure precision, the detections can be refined, putting you in control of the process.
+Alternatively, bypass the editing phase and delve directly into a selection of nutritious recipes, thoughtfully curated based on your fruit inventory, courtesy of the Chap GPT API.

+Embark on a journey that elevates your cooking experience.
+Uncover the potential within your ingredients and savor the rich flavors that your fruit bowl can offer.
+The Fruit Pantry Assistant bridges technology and gastronomy, making every meal a delightful adventure. 😋🤤

 ## Getting Started